Recommendations

 Closure Date:

-4 The Chief Medical Executive evaluates and determines any additional reasons for noncompliance and ensures service chiefs document focused professional practice evaluation results in provider profiles.
+The Chief of Staff evaluates and determines any additional reasons for noncompliance and makes certain that Clinical Executive Board meeting minutes consistently reflect the review of professional practice evaluation results in the decision to recommend continuation of privileges.

 Closure Date: